 This is the healthy substitute for bread and tortillas that you’ve been looking for!
-Collard Green Wraps are the all-natural, super healthy solution, great for your Whole30, Paleo, Keto, and WW eating plans.
-I’m walking you through the simple steps to blanche them perfectly!
+Collard Green Wraps are the best all-natural, healthy solution that works for Whole30, Paleo, Gluten Free, Keto, and WW eating plans.
+It only takes 5 minutes and a few simple steps to blanche them perfectly!

 Now you’ve probably seen Collard Wraps done a few different ways, but here I share the way I like to make them.

 Why do this?
-The super short cook time keeps the collards nice and crisp, while still making them way more tender.
-And that makes for a more enjoyable meal (raw collards are so rough, my jaw hurts to chew them!).
+The super short cook time keeps the collards nice and crisp, while still making them way more tender than they are when raq.
+And that makes for a more enjoyable meal.

 Blanching also brings the collards to life a bit, helping to show off that beautiful deep green color.